Rsz Img 1840

 If you grew up in the West and lived with parents who immigrated from the Arab world and spoke Arabic inside the house, you are called a heritage speaker in the world of linguistics.

 You can understand pretty much everything your parents and family members say.
 You may still remember some MSA from your childhood Arabic school and can speak some.
-However, you will find it very hard to speak MSA to express an opinion about politics, social issues or arts simply because you do not have the exposure and linguistic tools for that.
+However, you will find it very hard to speak MSA to express an opinion about politics, social issues, or arts simply because you do not have the exposure and linguistic tools for that.

-Structured and serious study of MSA is what you need because you need tools that would allow you to read or listen to the news and read fiction, blogs and forums.
+The choice is very easy if you decide to learn or improve your Arabic.
+Structured and serious study of MSA is what you need because you require tools that would allow you to read or listen to the news and read fiction, blogs, and forums.

 2- The Aspiring Research Professional

-If you are pursuing a degree in journalism, foreign affairs or any discipline that requires extensive research and consumption of Arabic newspapers, books and literature, you will very likely use your interpretive reading skills more than expressive ones.
+If you are pursuing a degree in journalism, foreign affairs, or any discipline that requires extensive research and consumption of Arabic newspapers, books, and literature, you will very likely use your interpretive reading skills more than expressive ones.

+You will also likely read and analyze complex theories, ideas, and historical facts, which are all documented in MSA.
 Pursuing a dialect would be a waste of time at this stage, as it can be acquired more easily at a later time when and if you have to meet with the general population in an Arab country or community.

 3- The community Worker

-If you are a current or aspiring police officer, social worker, counselor or any job that requires outreach to local communities of Arab immigrants and refugees, your job role may require you to visit and spend considerable time with Arab-speaking mothers and youths.
+If you are a current or aspiring police officer, social worker, counselor, or any job that requires outreach to local communities of Arab immigrants and refugees, your job role may require you to visit and spend considerable time with Arab-speaking mothers and youths.

+These conversations are more likely to take place in a dialect because topics of discussion will revolve mainly around day-to-day issues of work, family, and money.
 Basic Arabic reading skills will be necessary in case you have to read the title of a document or a text message and things of that sort.

 Let us suppose you are a Canadian or German social worker working with a family of recent Syrian refugees.
 The Syrian dialect will be of tremendous help even if the other party speaks broken German or English.
 The rapport and trust you can build by conversing with them in their own dialect are priceless.